rstacruz/cheatsheets/vimscript.md

 ```

 ### Variable prefixes
 The `s:` prefix is also available in function names.
+See `:help local-variables`

 ```vim
 let g:ack_options = '-s -H'    " g: global